ambrose-m/ForexMarket/README.md

 # ForexMarket

+This program finds financial arbitrage opportunities by using the Bellman-Ford algorithm to detect negative cycles.
 Runs on a Linux server.

-Start the server with the command line: python3 server.py

-Start the client with the command line: python3 forexmarket.py